 Accepted applicants are required to participate in the following:

-Includes an orientation breakfast, breakout sessions, poster tour, educational sessions and an organized happy hour
+Includes an orientation breakfast, breakout sessions, poster tour, educational sessions, and an organized happy hour

-Fellows Panel Discussion - to be announced
+Fellows Panel Discussion - November 6

-Faculty Panel Discussion - to be announced
+Faculty Panel Discussion - November 7

 To get the full experience, participants are strongly encouraged to stay at the Annual Meeting for the entire meeting.